 Some feel that the chance to play a musical instrument should be part of every education.
 And it’s never too late to start!

-Check Where Old Instruments Go to Die
+1. Check Where Old Instruments Go To Die

 Some of the best instrument deals on the planet can be had in pawn shops, flea markets, and even eBay.
-Instruments are often times sold for a fraction of their worth.
+Instruments are often sold for a fraction of their worth.

 Don’t discount those with cosmetic damage.
-A friend of mine once walked into a pawnshop, having seen his dream piccolo trumpet in the window that was worth $1200 new.
+A friend of mine once walked into a pawnshop, having seen his dream piccolo trumpet in the window worth $1200 new.
 The proprietor fetched it from the window and dropped it.
-My friend started to walk out of the shop, and was offered the trumpet for $200.
+My friend started to walk out of the shop and was offered the trumpet for $200.
 A repair shop fixed the dent for $100, and he has enjoyed playing on it since.

 The key to my friend’s good luck was preparation.
 He knew his costs.
-If you’re not as knowledgeable, write down the brand, model and serial numbers, and obvious flaws to let you do your research before returning to buy.
+If you’re not as knowledgeable, write down the brand, model and serial numbers, and apparent flaws to let you do your research before returning to buy.

-If you can’t do that, use this rule: if the instrument has no detectable problems besides a few dents, and is priced at half the price of the lowest new instrument advertised on the web, you are most likely getting a good deal.
+If you can’t do that, use this rule: if the instrument has no detectable problems besides a few dents and is priced at half the price of the lowest new instrument advertised on the web, you are most likely getting a good deal.

 Start living better for less.